rzn-example-classroom/git-and-github-intro/README.md

 The most important usage for branches is collaboration.
 Since branches are independent from their origin, you and your teammates can each work on a single feature in your own separate branches, then merge back into `main` when you're done.

 Best practice is to create a new branch for any non-trivial change.
 If you're updating one line in the README or fixing a comment typo, there's no need to create a new branch.
-However, rewriting a function or reworking an entire class merits creation of a branch.
+However, rewriting a function or reworking an entire class merits the creation of a branch.
 [Learn more about branching here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches-in-github-desktop).[^4]

 ![Git Branching Atlassian](https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/a055c26d-d897-48e2-9704-a3db647b8e51)